NoahTerrellUCSD/cse15l-lab-report/labreport4.md

 >
 ```
 In the first line I changed the directory to be the lab7 directory using the cd command. <br/>
-Then I used the ls command to see what files are in the directory.<br />
+Then I used the ls command to see what files are in the directory.<br/>
 Then I coppied the command to compile the java files and pasted it into the command line using Ctrl+v (javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java)
 Then I coppied the command to run the tests and pasted it into the command line using Ctrl+v (java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore) then I added the file name (ListExamplesTests) of the file with the tests to the end of the command and then pressed enter to run it.